sebanc/linuxloops/Readme/Live-image.md

 If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.

-Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and click on the "Linuxloops installer" icon on the desktop.
+Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and launch the "Linuxloops installer" from the desktop icon.

 ## With Windows